Incremental Backup System

 first backup run, all following backups are incremental based on the

-previous day's backups, and yet through the magic of Unix hard links,
+previous backup, and yet through the magic of Unix hard links,

 each individual backup LOOKS like a "full" backup, but only takes up